 Severe salivation, vomiting, abdominal pain and severe hemorrhagic diarrhea.

 Weakness and collapse.

 Maintain kidney function with intravenous fluid therapy and other supportive therapy as necessary.

 Colchicine can be detected in the serum and urine.

-The best known species of the genus is Colchicum automnale, autumn crocus, the stamens of the flowers being the source of saffron, an expensive food coloring and spice.
+The best known species of the genus is Colchicum automnale, called autumn crocus as it is an autumn flowering species.
+This should not be mistaken for Crocus sativus, a member of the Iridaceae family, that also flowers in the autumn.
+The stamens of Crocus sativus flowers are the source of saffron, an expensive food coloring and spice.

 1.Yamada AM et al: Histological study of experimental acute poisoning of cattle by autumn crocus (Colchicum autumnale).
 Japanese Vet Med Sci 1998,60:949-952.

 2. Gabrscek L. et al: Accidental poisoning with autumn crocus.
 J Toxicology - Clinical Toxicol.42:85-8, 2004.